Skyline Tower

 November 27, 2016

-Working with our affiliated interiors firm, Whitehall, Hill West created a new entry canopy and lobby for this corporate office tower.
 The lobby was transformed into a 16 foot, grand space clad in honed and textured limestone.
 The new reception desk, wrapped in polished marble and onyx mosaic sits in a central location accentuated by a strategically dropped ceiling.
-Cove lighting and warm hand applied Venetian plaster finish add warmth to this serene space that is classic, clean and fresh all at once.
+Cove lighting and warm hand applied Venetian plaster finish add warmth to this serene space that is classic, clean, and fresh all at once.

 We collaborate with our affiliated interiors firm, Whitehall to create holistic buildings that are as thoughtfully designed on the interior as they are on the exterior.